uva-engineering-decision-analysis/class_notes/Session_7.md

 We want to choose sequence of the actions that maximizes the above objective function.

 Successes are flights launched on days with good conditions.
-If we fly the plane on he day that the condintion of the weather is not good it is not a success.
-Beside, if we do not fly the plane on the day that the condition is good is not success to.
+If we fly the plane on the day that the condition of the weather is not good it is not a success.
+Besides, if we do not fly the plane on the day that the condition is good is not success to.

-Each day we get signals: $s_{D}.s_{D-1},\ldots, s_{1}\in S$   Forcast signals
+Each day we get signals: $s_{D}.s_{D-1},\ldots, s_{1}\in S$   Forecast signals

-We have a calibrated fuction that maps the signal
+We have a calibrated function that maps the signal

 $p(s)=pr{X_{d}|s_{d}=s}$

 How it works:

 Suppose 10 days left in the field season.
-We have three forcast in our budget.
-The forcast says that there 30 percent chance that tommorrow is going to be a good condition.
+We have three forecast in our budget.
+The forecast says that there is 30 percent chance that tomorrow is going to be a good condition.
 Should we go for it?
-To solve this case think of the simpler version of this case.
+To solve this case, think of the simpler version of this case.
 Instead of thinking there are ten days left, consider there is only one day left and you have one flight left in your budget, you will fly your plane.
 On the other hand, consider there is only one day left and you have no flight left in your budget, you won't fly your plane.
-In this case, having only one day left, there is no decision to make.Consider two days left, and there is only one fligt left.
+In this case, having only one day left, there is no decision to make.
+Consider two days left, and there is only one flight left.
 Now, we have real decision.
-We have forcast signal only for one day ahead ($s_{d}$).
-For two days ahead, $S_{d}$ is a random forcast signal with probability distribution $\pi(.)$
+We have forecast signal only for one day ahead ($s_{d}$).
+For two days ahead, $S_{d}$ is a random forecast signal with probability distribution $\pi(.)$

-S={1,2,...,24} are the forcasting signals that we may get.
-For example, for tommorrow we get one of these signal and when we get it we are able to convert it to the probability.
+S={1,2,...,24} are the forecasting signals that we may get.
+For example, for tomorrow we get one of these signal and when we get it we are able to convert it to the probability.

 Case: d=2 and f=1